isidorosp/lido-docs/docs/guides/node-operator-manual.md

 Please, make sure to check the keys validity before submitting them on-chain.

-Lido submitter has validation functionality built-in, keys will be checked before submitting.
+The Operators UI [Submitter](https://operators.lido.fi/submitter) has validation functionality built-in, and keys will be checked before submitting.
+The validation check is performed on the entirety of the signature submitted, so in the case of an invalid/incorrect signature error, any of the below may be the case:
+* An invalid/incorrectly generated validator key
+* An incorrect (unexpected) withdrawal address
+* Data of the operator submitting the keys & signature of address submitting the keys

-If you will be submitting keys manually via Lido contract, you can use Lido CLI.
+If you will be submitting keys manually via Lido contract, you can use [Lido CLI](https://github.com/lidofinance/lido-node-operator-key-checker-cli).
 It's a Python package which you can install with pip:

 ```sh
 pip install lido-cli